Microsoft Copilot Explained: Full Features, Insights & How It’s Transforming Productivity with AI!

 5. Voice Interaction (Copilot Voice).

-• Control PC settings or applications.
+• Control PC settings and launch or manage applications via voice.

-• Navigate workflows while multitasking.
+• Navigate complex workflows while multitasking or away from the keyboard.

 6. Copilot Vision.